yingshiuan/yingsc/src/content/projects/multi-multi/index.md

 </div>

 <div class="col-span-4">
-      Joan is a tidy housewife who learning her first foreign language.
-She needs to practice the language and explore something new at her odd moment because she can travel to different countries and visit her children abroad.
+  A housewife learning her first foreign language.
+Uses small pockets of free time to explore culture and practice language for trips.
 </div>
 </div>

-#### Takeaway
+#### Insights

 ##### Motivation
-- Need to learn a new language when they move to a place where most people speak in a different language.

-- Already in a main languages course and wants more resource to memorize daily phrase.
+- Learn new languages for relocation, travel, or personal growth.

 ##### Techniques

-- Want to find more chances to practice in daily life.
+- Seek opportunities to practice in daily life.

-##### Thoughts
-- Want to communicate when they are traveling.

-- Set goals and improve myself step by step.

 ##### Frustration

-- There is no one to practice the language with.
+- Limited access to practice partners; location-independent learning needed.

-- Learning is not restricted by location.